Carl Moyer Grant Program

-The Carl Moyer Program provides monetary grants to private companies and public agencies to clean up their heavy-duty engines beyond that required by law or regulation, through repowering, replacing or retrofitting their engines, vehicles or equipment.
-Moyer grants also fund infrastructure projects to support California’s transformation toward zero and near-zero technologies.
+The Carl Moyer Program provides monetary grants to private companies and public agencies to clean up their heavy-duty engines beyond that which is required by law or regulation through repowering replacing or retrofitting their engines, vehicles or equipment.
+Moyer grants also fund infrastructure projects to support California’s transformation toward zero and near-zero emission technologies.

 Types of Projects that Qualify for Carl Moyer Grants

 Projects that reduce surplus emissions from heavy-duty on- and off-road equipment qualify.
 This includes on-road trucks over 14,000 gross vehicle weight such as:

 - Emergency Vehicles

 - Off-Road Equipment for small fleets (unless exempt)